Characterizing the phase diagram of finite-size dipolar Bose-Hubbard systems: Discussion and Summary

 For a given filling fraction, we find the ground state of the system for various interaction strengths, $V/J$, and calculate a range of observables that can be used as order parameters signalling the presence of a periodic density modulation, off-diagonal long-range phase coherence, as well as the entanglement entropy.
 Table~\ref{Table} summarises the behaviour of all the order parameters we have considered for each phase.

+A compelling finding of our analysis is that the set of observables that are available from the ultracold atoms toolbox is well suited to identify the phases of the system in small system sizes, and even able to indicate the presence of supersolidity.
 We have shown how the occupation imbalance and the static structure factor are similarly able to capture the presence of density modulations characteristic of solid order.
 Moreover, we have observed that the occupation imbalance, which is readily accessible in quantum gas microscope experiments, is less sensitive to finite-size effects on small system sizes as opposed to the static structure factor, commonly used in numerical simulations.
+We have observed that the condensate fraction offers a complementary order parameter to locate the SF to DW transition.
+Its dependence on $V/J$ for the dBH model is also consistent with the analysis of the decay of the correlation functions.

-We have observed that the condensate fraction offers a complementary order parameter to characterise the SF to DW transition.
-Its dependence on $V/J$ for the dBH model is also consistent with the analysis of the decay of the correlation function.
-A compelling finding of our analysis is that the set of observables that are available from the ultracold atoms toolbox is well suited to identify the phases of the system in small system sizes, and even able to indicate the presence of supersolidity.
-However, we have observed how the emergence of supersolidity is very sensitive to finite-size and boundary effects and may, therefore, be challenging to detect in an experimental setting.
+By analysing these observables, we have noted that supersolidity is very sensitive to finite-size and boundary effects and may, therefore, be challenging to detect in an experimental setting.
+This sensitivity may be connected with recent QMC studies of the stripe phase at $\nu=1/3$ which lead to opposing conclusions on its stability in the thermodynamic limit, cf.~\cite{Bombin2017, Cinti2019}.
 We rationalise these findings as due to the repulsive interaction between the particles, which favours their localisation on the edges of the system.
 It is possible that this energetic effect could be mitigated in systems with an overall harmonic trapping potential.
 We can find some evidence in this direction in recent work with a highly-magnetic atom gas in a harmonic trap (and in the absence of a lattice potential) which suggested that supersolidity was not significantly affected by finite-size effects~\cite{natale2019excitation}.
 It will be interesting for future research to address the competing effects of long-range interactions with trapping in the stability of a supersolid phase.

 Moreover, we have shown how the entanglement entropy proves to be a versatile parameter able to pinpoint the location of the transitions, albeit not being able to offer specific insight into the coherence of the phases.